softer export orders@

 The data gives global investors their first look at business conditions in China at the start of the fourth quarter, with the government's punishing war on smog adding to uncertainty amid early signs of a slowdown in the world's second-largest economy.

-The official Purchasing Managers' Index (PMI) released on Tuesday fell to 51.6 in October, from 52.4 in September, which was the strongest in over five years.
+The official Purchasing Managers' Index (PMI) released on Tuesday fell to 51.6 in October, from to 52.4 in September, which was the strongest in over five years.

 It was the weakest reading in three months, but remained above the 50-point mark that separates growth from contraction on a monthly basis.